taeguscromis/etho/richlist/chainsync/README.md

 To compile you need to first install FPC.
 To do this on Ubuntu, the simplest way is to download the DEB package and install it. the package is available [here](https://sourceforge.net/projects/lazarus/files/Lazarus%20Linux%20amd64%20DEB/Lazarus%201.8.4/fpc_3.0.4-3_amd64.deb/download).

+You will also need to install mysql client lib: **sudo apt install libmysqlclient-dev**

 Then go to the "chainsync" directory and simply do: **fpc -B -Fu"libs/synapse" EtherSync.lpr** You should get and "EtherSync" executable.
 Thats it.